 This pack includes a Varley charger, so you know you are getting the best-suited charger for your battery.

-It is an option to consider if you are switching over to lithium, as you can get your battery and charger in one go and make the process easy.
+It is an option to consider if you are switching to lithium, as you can get your battery and charger in one go and make the process easy.

 The battery only takes a few hours to charge fully.